In this Article

 Leafy vegetables like spinach, kale, fenugreek leaves, and mustard greens are a great source of minerals such as iron, calcium, and folate.
 These veggies have plenty of vitamins and are considered to help enhance the production of breast milk.
 You should have at least one portion of green leafy vegetables on a daily basis.

 Cumin seeds are known to help with digestion, relieve constipation, acidity, and bloating along with helping with lactation.
 They’re also packed with vitamins and calcium.
 Use these seeds in salads or soak them in water overnight, and drink the water to get the benefits.

 6. Sesame Seeds

-When thinking about what to eat to increase breast milk, a lot of people advise the consumption of sesame seeds.
-These seeds are a great non-dairy source of calcium which is extremely important for your baby’s growth.
+When thinking about what to eat to increase breast milk, a lot of people recommend the consumption of sesame seeds.
+These seeds are a great non-dairy source of calcium, which is extremely important for your baby’s growth.
 After delivery, even the mother will need calcium for effective and full recovery.
 You can use sesame seeds in your daily cooking or make sweet dishes like ladoos with them and have one a day.

 7. Holy Basil